South Korea takes stab at slaying zombie company menace

 DAEWOO SHIPBUILDING DISTRESS

-While it remains unclear which company the new restructuring body will cut its teeth on, the government is widely seen as having been spurred onto action in part by ugly results at Daewoo Shipbuilding & Marine Engineering (042660.KS).
+While it remains unclear which company the new restructuring body will cut its teeth on, the government is widely seen as having been spurred onto action in part by ugly results at Daewoo Shipbuilding & Marine Engineering.

 The recipient of a state bailout some 15 years ago as well as billions of dollars in loans from state-run banks, the world's largest shipbuilder shocked in July when it swung to a first-half operating loss of about 3 trillion won ($2.5 billion).